How to use arbitrary measuring devices to perform almost perfect measurements

 \subsection{Asymptotic reproduction of any measurement by any other measurement}

-We are now in a position to give our first main result: \begin{mdframed} \textbf{Main result 1:} Given the ability to perform \emph{any non-trivial} measurement, we can reproduce arbitrarily well \emph{any other} (generalised) measurement, by making sufficient many uses of the first measurement. \end{mdframed} In order to prove the main result, we can first note that, given the above post-measurement sub-routine, all that is left to be shown is that any measurement is able to reproduce a perfect von Neumann measurement arbitrarily well in the asymptotic limit.
+We are now in a position to give our first main result: \begin{mdframed} \textbf{Main result 1:} Given the ability to perform \emph{any non-trivial} measurement, we can reproduce arbitrarily well \emph{any other} (generalised) measurement, by making sufficiently many uses of the first measurement. \end{mdframed} In order to prove the main result, we can first note that, given the above post-measurement sub-routine, all that is left to be shown is that any measurement is able to reproduce a perfect von Neumann measurement arbitrarily well in the asymptotic limit.
 We will now show this, focusing on a simple (albeit non-optimal) protocol, based upon generalised classical cloning.

-We will begin by considering the simplest situation, where we assume that the measurement we have access to is on systems of the same dimension as the target von Neumann measurement, which we will denote by $d$.
+We will begin by considering the simplest situation, where we assume that the measurement we have access to is on systems of the same dimension as the target complete von Neumann measurement, which we will denote by $d$.
 At the end of this section we will explain how to adapt the analysis to take into account the more general situation, where the dimensions differ.